Tavo and Pembrolizumab in Patients With Stage III/IV Melanoma Progressing on Pembrolizumab or Nivolumab Treatment

 - .
 Subject has a history of (non infectious) interstitial pneumonitis that required steroids or current pneumonitis or any active infection requiring systemic therapy.

 - .
-Subject has a history or current evidence of any condition, therapy, or laboratory abnormality that might confound the results of the trial, interfere with the subject's participation for the full duration of the study, or is not in the best interest of the subject to participate, in the opinion of the treating Investigator.
+Subject has a history or current evidence of any condition, therapy, or laboratory abnormality that might confound the results of the study, interfere with the subject's participation for the full duration of the study, or is not in the best interest of the subject to participate, in the opinion of the treating Investigator.

 - .
 Subject has not recovered (i.e., ≤ Grade 1 or at baseline) from adverse events due to a previously administered agent, excluding thyroid, hypo adrenal, and diabetes if well controlled.

 - .
 Participation in another clinical study of an investigational anti-cancer agent or has used an investigational device within 30 days of screening.

 - .
-Subject has known psychiatric or substance abuse disorders that would interfere with the subject's ability to cooperate with the requirements of the study.
+Subject has known psychiatric or substance abuse disorder that would interfere with the subject's ability to cooperate with the requirements of the study.